liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 * *filterMetadata* - a placeholder for extra information about the filter
 * *identifier*
 * *name* - The name of the Individual Segment
 * *segmentType* - defines if the Individual Segment aggregates Individuals dynamically or statically.
-The accepted values are `Type.STATIC` and `Type.DYNAMIC`
+The accepted values are `STATIC` and `DYNAMIC`
 * *status* - defines if the Individual Segment accepts memberships or not.
-The accepted values are `Status.ACTIVE` and `Status.INACTIVE`
+The accepted values are `ACTIVE` and `INACTIVE`

 </article>